learnlatex/learnlatex.github.io/en/more-08.md

 ### Manipulating the space between columns

-Usually LaTeX pads each column by some space on both ends to give a balanced look and separate them.
+Usually LaTeX pads each column by some space on both sides to give a balanced look and separate them.
 This space is defined with the length `\tabcolsep`.
 Due to the fact that each column is padded on both sides you get one `\tabcolsep` on either end of the table, and `2\tabcolsep` between two columns &ndash; one from